lpic2book/src/docs/lpic2.208.1.md

 To see whether your version of Apache supports DSOs, execute the command `httpd -l` which lists the modules that have been compiled into Apache.
-Apachehttpd If `mod_so.c` appears in the list of modules then your Apache server can make use of dyamic modules.
+If `mod_so.c` appears in the list of modules then your Apache server can make use of dyamic modules.

 ####  APache eXtenSion (APXS) support tool

-The APXS is a new support tool from Apache 1.3 and onwards which can be used ApacheAPXS APXS to build an Apache module as a DSO *outside the Apache source-tree*.
+The APXS is a new support tool from Apache 1.3 and onwards which can be used to build an Apache module as a DSO *outside the Apache source-tree*.
 It knows the platform dependent build parameters for making DSO files and provides an easy way to run the build commands with them.

 ###   Monitoring Apache load and performance

 An Open Source system that can be used to periodically load-test pages of web-servers is Cricket.
-Cricket can be Cricket easily set up to record page-load times, and it has a web-based grapher that will generate charts to display the data in several formats.
-It is based on RRDtool whose ancestor is MRTG (short MRTG for "Multi-Router Traffic Grapher").
-RRDtool (Round Robin RRDtool Data Tool) is a package that collects data in "round robin" databases; each data file is fixed in size so that running Cricket does not slowly fill up your disks.
+Cricket can be easily set up to record page-load times, and it has a web-based grapher that will generate charts to display the data in several formats.
+It is based on RRDtool (Round Robin Data Tool) whose ancestor is  MRTG (short MRTG for "Multi-Router Traffic Grapher").
+RRDtool is a package that collects data in "round robin" databases; each data file is fixed in size so that running Cricket does not slowly fill up your disks.
 The database tables are sized when created and do not grow larger over time.
 As the data ages, it is averaged.

 ####  Enhancing Apache performance